 It can be challenging for new mothers to find time to exercise, but if you carry your baby around with you most of the day while doing chores or running errands, you are not only improving your child’s cognitive development but also increasing your strength.
 Babywearing while walking is also an excellent way to help a tired but over-stimulated child fall asleep.

-- Baby wraps have multiple functions
+- Woven baby wraps have multiple functions

-While the main purpose of a baby wrap is to carry your baby, many of which can be used from birth to toddlerhood, a wrap can be used for many other things.
+While the main purpose of a woven baby wrap is to carry your baby, many of which can be used from birth to toddlerhood, a woven wrap can be used for many other things.
 Once your baby no longer needs to be carried, many babywearers turn their wraps into a scarf, a blanket and a number of imaginative uses.

 - Babywearing is beautiful and fashionable